-No target protein in the eluted fractions

-- Elution condition is too mild to dissociate the bound protein.
+No target protein in the eluted fractions 1.
+2. 3.
+4. 5.
+6. Elution condition is too mild to dissociate the bound protein.
 Increasing the imidazole concentration or further reducing the pH in the elution buffer may help.
 If a hydrophobic interaction is contributory, addition of non-ionic detergents (e.g. Tween-20) could improve the recovery yield.
-Elution with EDTA might be a choice in some cases. - Binding conditions are not correct.
+Elution with EDTA might be a choice in some cases.
+Binding conditions are not correct.
 Check pH and composition of all buffers and solutions in each step.
 It should be pointed out that the addition of some reagents (e.g. imidazole) could cause a change in pH value.
-The concentration of imidazole in the binding buffer might be too high. - Histidine tag is not present.
-Check the protein gene construction is correct and as it was originally designed. - Histidine-tag has been degraded.
+The concentration of imidazole in the binding buffer might be too high.
+Histidine tag is not present.
+Check the protein gene construction is correct and as it was originally designed.
+Histidine-tag has been degraded.
 Use anti-his antibodies in western blotting to check the location of the tag.
 Histidine tag is not sufficiently accessible.
-Denaturing reagents - Histidine tag is not sufficiently accessible.
-Denaturing reagents such as urea could be added to partially defold the protein. - 6.
+Denaturing reagents such as urea could be added to partially defold the protein.
 The target protein has precipitate on the resin.
-Try to add detergents (e.g. 0.1 1 % v/v) or denaturing reagents (e.g. 4 8 M urea).
+Try to add detergents (e.g. 0.1 - 1 % v/v) or denaturing reagents (e.g. 4 - 8 M urea).
 The concentration of NaCl might be reduced.
 Loading of as smaller amount of protein and reduction of adsorption time can help to minimise such problems.

-The target protein is eluted with impurities

-- 1. Binding and washing conditions not stringent enough.
-Refer to Section 4.3 and 4.4 for further consideration. - 2.
+The target protein is eluted with impurities 1.
+2. 3.
+4. Binding and washing conditions not stringent enough.
+Refer to Section 4.3 and 4.4 for further consideration.
 Impurities are associated with the target protein.
-Try to add reducing reagents (e.g. <20 mM β -mercaptoethanol) in the sample or washing buffer to disrupt formation of disulfide bonds.
-Try to add detergents or alcohol / glycerol in the washing buffer to suppress any non-specific interaction. - Impurities are truncated parts of the target protein.
+Try to add reducing reagents (e.g. <20 mM β-mercaptoethanol) in the sample or washing buffer to disrupt formation of disulfide bonds.
+Try to add detergents or alcohol / glycerol in the washing buffer to suppress any non-specific interaction.
+Impurities are truncated parts of the target protein.
 Check the gene construction and expression conditions to minimise potential mutations.
-Prevent protein degradation by addition of protease inhibitors and / or reduction of working temperature. - Impurities have higher affinity than the target protein.
-Careful optimisation of the binding, washing and elution conditions might allow the recovery of target protein without co-elution of the tightly bound impurities. - Change of metal ion of choice.
+Prevent protein degradation by addition of protease inhibitors and / or reduction of working temperature.
+Impurities have higher affinity than the target protein.
+Careful optimisation of the binding, washing and elution conditions might allow the recovery of target protein without co-elution of the tightly bound impurities.
+Change of metal ion of choice.
 IMAC SepFast charged with other metal ions might help.
+Column is clogged 1. (or even invert the column) and tap the mesh side to let the bubble escape.
+3. Column mesh is blocked.
+Replace with a new column to work with.